belminf/yahoo-ffl-keepers/README.md

 # Notes
 * When an NFL player switches team, I cannot tell if he cleared waivers so I give him the worst (highest number) round
+* Currently, Yahoo's keeper page only provides player names which could cause issues for duplicate names (e.g., New York defenses)